 Some 50 whales were successfully rescued and coaxed back to the open ocean, but the remaining 30 animals still alive remain stranded on a shallow sandbar off Tasmania’s west coast.

-The search effort was initially launched on Monday after 270 were spotted struggling in shallow water on Monday.
+The search effort was initially launched on Monday after 270 were spotted struggling in shallow water.

 Rescue teams are now racing against the clock to save the whales, with Parks and Wildlife regional manager Nic Deka conceding time is quickly running out.

-‘I would expect that we would shift through a transition from rescue into the retrieval and disposal effort … we’re just considering options at the present time,’ he told the ABC.
+‘I would expect that we would shift through a transition from rescue into the retrieval and disposal effort … we’re just considering options at present,’ he told the ABC.

 Beached whales most often die of dehydration.
-The animals have a very thick layer of blubber that keeps them warm in deep-sea temperatures, but causes them to rapidly overheat near the surface.
+The animals have a thick layer of blubber that keeps them warm in deep-sea temperatures but causes them to rapidly overheat near the surface.